 UX Writing

-I’ve worked on many meaningful projects at CVS that have allowed millions of people to schedule COVID-19 vaccines through our pharmacies.
+I worked on many meaningful projects at CVS that allowed millions of people to schedule COVID-19 vaccines through our pharmacies.

-Here are a few of the ways that I was able to improve our scheduling experience.
+Here’s a few ways that I improved our scheduling experience.

 Advocating for the user